 The Fire Prevention Law of the PRC, or the Fire Prevention Law, was adopted on April 29, 1998 and last amended on April 29, 2021.
 According to the Fire Prevention Law and other relevant laws and regulations of the PRC, the emergency management authority of the State Council and its local counterparts at or above county level shall monitor and administer the fire prevention affairs.
 The fire and rescue department of such a people's government are responsible for implementation.
 The Fire Prevention Law provides that the fire prevention design or construction of a construction project must conform to the national fire prevention technical standards (as the case may be).
-According to Interim Provisions on the Administration of the Fire Protection Design Review and Final Inspection of Construction Projects, issued on April 1, 2020 and effective on June 1, 2020, for those construction projects for a café with entertainment functions with more than 500 square meters, the construction entity shall apply to the housing and urban-rural development authority for fire protection design approval.
-For the construction projects other than the conditions foregoing, the construction entity shall provide fire protection design drawings or technical information as needed for construction to the housing and urban-rural development authority when applying for a construction permit or a construction commencement report.
-For a construction project whose investment is less than RMB300,000 or whose construction area is less than 300 square meters, the fire protection design approval or filing is not required.
+According to Interim Provisions on the Administration of the Fire Protection Design Review and Final Inspection of Construction Projects, issued on April 1, 2020 and effective on June 1, 2020, for those construction projects for a café with entertainment functions with more than 500 square meters, the construction projects other than the conditions foregoing, the construction entity shall provide fire protection design approval.
+For the construction projects other than the conditions foregoing, the construction project whose investment is less than RMB300,000 or whose construction area is less than 300 square meters, the fire protection design approval or filing is not required.